nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User requests to filter student contacts.
+1. User requests to filter/find student contacts.

 2. ArchDuke filters and displays all the relevant student contacts based on the input attributes.